 The WQL-specific parameters are:

 ||(Optional) Specifies the path to the WMI provider.
 The local machine must be able to connect to the remote machine using delegated authentication.
 If you do not specify a path to a remote machine, the Splunk platform connects to the default local namespace (

 ||Whether or not an event notification query is expected.
 See "WQL query types: event notification versus standard" in this topic for additional information.
 Set this setting to 1 to tell the Splunk platform to expect an event notification query, and 0 to expect a standard query.||0 (expect a standard query)|

 WQL query types: event notification versus standard

-current_only attribute in WQL stanzas determines the type of query the stanza expects to use to collect WMI-based data.
-When you set the attribute to 1, the stanza expects event notification data.
+current_only setting in WQL stanzas determines the type of query the stanza expects to use to collect WMI-based data.
+When you configure the setting to 1, the stanza expects event notification data.
 Event notification data is data that alerts you of an incoming event.
 To get event notification data, you must use an event notification query.

 For example, to find out when a remote host spawns processes, you must use an event notification query.
 Standard queries have no facilities for notifying you when an event has occurred, and can only return results on information that already exists.

 Conversely, if you want to know what already-running processes on your system begin with the word "splunk", you must use a standard query.
 Event notification queries cannot tell you about static, preexisting information.

 Event notification queries require that the WQL statement defined for the stanza be structurally and syntactically correct.
 Improperly formatted WQL will cause the input defined by the stanza to not run.
 Review the wmi.conf configuration file reference for specific details and examples.

 WQL query stanzas do not update the WMI checkpoint file